qbic-pipelines/pipeline-docs/docs/markdown/clusters/running_jobs.md

 ## Submitting custom jobs

 > _Important note_: running scripts without containerizing them is never 100% reproducible, even when using conda environments.
 > It is ok to test pipelines, but talk to your group leader about the possibilities of containerizing the analysis or adding your scripts to a pipeline.
+For more detailed information you can have a look at the cfc/FAQ document which is hosted [here](https://uni-tuebingen.de/forschung/forschungsinfrastruktur/zentrum-fuer-quantitative-biologie-qbic/downloads/).
+It is only visible after login to the university intranet.

 To run custom scripts (R or Python, or any other tool needed) in the cluster, it is mandatory to use a dependency management system.
 This ensures at least some reproducibility for the results.
 You have two possibilities: (1) use a clean conda environment and export it as an `environment.yml` file, or (2) working in Rstudio and then using Rmaggedon.